 When you come across a consonant combination that does not exist in your native language, just try to run the consonants together as quickly as possible, without labouring or stressing them.
 The Georgian combination kv is really no more difficult than the English cl, and there is no need at all to stick in an extra vowel between the k and the v, as the English media insist on doing in the surname of the tennis player Petra Kvitova for example.

 If you need any more help with pronunciation, you could try Forvo.
 Its Georgian vocabulary is quite limited at the moment, but there are some wine-related words.
 You can enter the transliterated version of the word, or cut and paste the word in the Georgian alphabet – sometimes one method will work better than the other.

 Finally, I feel I have to say that I am very aware that some of what I have said here contradicts what other wine people have said and written about how to pronounce Georgian.
-In particular I differ in saying that Georgian letters are always pronounced the same way, and that none are silent.
+In particular I differ by saying that Georgian letters are always pronounced the same way, and that none are silent in clear speech.
 I do not wish to set myself up as a linguistic authority, but I base what I say on Georgian language tutorials, discussion with a couple of Georgians, and checking native-speaker pronunciations on Forvo and in YouTube videos.
 So my advice is doubtless not totally fool proof, but in good conscience it is the best I can give.

 That said, I will make one concession that sort-of runs against my own advice: the initial r in Rkatsiteli does indeed seem to be totally silent when spoken by Georgians in everyday conversation.
 However, even then, when I have questioned Georgians about this, they insisted that the r was actually there, just difficult to hear – so maybe my advice to pronounce everything should still stand?
 Besides, sticking the r in front of that grape variety will give you plenty of r-rolling practice, and stand you in good stead for other words.